matzew/simple-websocket-client/README.md

 # Simple WebSocket Client [![Build Status](https://travis-ci.org/matzew/simple-websocket-client.png)](https://travis-ci.org/matzew/simple-websocket-client)

-The JSR 356 describes a standard API for WebSocket Server and clients.
+The JSR 356 describes a standard API for WebSocket Server and clients, but the client API is very complex.
+This project aims to offer a simplified client.

 ## Get started